 A report titled the ‘Cyber Blue Line’, has recently been published by Europol.
 It highlights the challenges of policing cyberspace, particularly with regard to online safety and security.

 If you need a cybercrime solicitor, contact us at Ashmans.
-We specialise in criminal defence law and represent clients across England and Wales.
 We offer free police station representation and are available to take your call 24 hours a day, 7 days a week.
 Read the latest on the New Cyber Crime Laws.

 The cyber blue line report